-Supporting the mental wellbeing of someone in the fire and rescue service can have an impact on you, too.
+Supporting the mental wellbeing of someone in the search and rescue service can have an impact on you, too.
 Not only can anyone’s work-related stress affect their personal lives, but you might hear distressing details about their work that can cause you stress or anxiety.
 So it's important not to forget to look after your own wellbeing.
 For example:

 Take a break when you need it